HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/ASSIGNMENT4 - Building your tree.md

 But we're gonna do it in 3 parts

-- First checkpoint is this friday
+- First checkpoint is this friday Feb 23rd
   - Submit as much of it as you got done.
-The goal is non-zero
+The goal is non-zero progress and a rough sketch
+- Second checkpoint